Waiting, waiting, waiting. En-route to Dubrovnik, Croatia. Mother and I boarded our flight. Goodbye, New York. First stop, Istanbul…airport.

 We could see Istanbul coming to life as dawn approached.
 It took us a while to get through custom and then began our battle with time.
 4 hours felt like four decades.
 Alas, we board the jet one more time.
 En route to Zagreb, Croatia.
 Goodbye, Istanbul.
 For now.

 Zagreb, Croatia.
 Layover time: 8 hours.
-WHY I did that to my poor jet lagged mother, I will never know…okay I lied.
+WHY I did that to my poor jet-lagged mother, I will never know…okay I lied.
 Zagreb Airport is one of the smallest airports I’ve ever come across.
 It was hell.
-However, knowing of this ridiculous layover, I had planned a quick trip to City Centre for few hours.
+However, knowing of this ridiculous layover, I had planned a quick trip to City Centre for a few hours.
 We arrived at Zagreb bus terminal an hour later.
-From there, we purchased round trip train ticket to take us to City Centre.
+From there, we purchased a round-trip train ticket to take us to City Centre.
 It was perfect.
 We saw many attractions without needing to get off.
 Once off the train, mother and I explored around.
 Zagreb is a beautiful city.
 We even found an Indian Restaurant.
 Unfortunately, it was closed.
-After a while, it was getting too cold, and mother couldn’t bear to be outside.
-We took the train > bus back to Airport.
+After a while, it was getting too cold, and the mother couldn’t bear to be outside.
+We took the train > bus back to the Airport.
 Once again, we began our battle with time.
 Few more hours till we board one last jet to Dubrovnik…

-Back to our home for the night.
 We awoke early next morning to get on the road.
 Next stop was Plitvic National Park.
 (SQUEEEEE) I was beyond excited.
 The drive was incredible, but the temperature went down as we made our way into the mountains.
 We drove through various small abandoned towns; it was creepy, to say the least.
-We arrived as the park opened up for a handful of visitors.
+We arrived just in time for the park opening hours.
 The park is usually open year around, but it just so happened that main part of the park was closed due to ice water overflowing on a wooden pathway.
 My heart broke.
 The main reason behind our road trip was to see this park.
 We took a boat ride to the other side of the park.
 From there, you can hike about an hour to the tallest fall.
 It was too cold, too windy, and we couldn’t put our mother through that, so we took the boat back.

 Even with the major disappointment, our road trip was very well worth it.
 I mean, it’s not every day you pull over and catch a view that leaves you breathless.